amandakoka/milestone-two/README.md

 2. As a site owner, I want users to find us on social media.
 3. As a site owner, I want all users to be able to play the quiz easily.

+## Rationale for Development

+### Purpose
+The World Flags Quiz was conceived and developed with the primary purpose of providing an engaging and educational experience centered around world flags.
+The project aims to serve as an interactive tool that enhances users' knowledge of flags from different countries in a fun and accessible manner.
+By combining elements of gaming with educational content, the quiz seeks to make learning about world flags enjoyable for users of all ages, particularly targeting primary school teachers, students aged 7-12, parents, and flag enthusiasts.

+### User Needs
+The development of the World Flags Quiz addresses several key user needs:

+1. **Educational Engagement**: There is a need for educational tools that can engage students in learning outside the traditional classroom setting.
+The quiz provides an interactive way for primary school teachers to supplement their geography lessons, making it easier for students to learn and remember country flags.

+2. **Family Engagement**: Parents are often looking for educational activities that they can enjoy with their children at home.
+The World Flags Quiz offers a family-friendly environment where parents and their children can play together while learning about world flags.

+3. **Entertainment and Learning**: Users, especially those interested in geography and flags, seek fun and educational games that challenge their knowledge.
+The quiz offers a gamified approach to learning about world flags, enhancing engagement through interactive gameplay and immediate feedback.

+4. **Accessibility and Ease of Use**: The quiz is designed to be accessible and easy to use for users of all ages and technical abilities.
+It features a simple and intuitive user interface, ensuring that users can navigate the quiz, answer questions, and receive feedback without difficulty.

+### Target Audience
+The World Flags Quiz is designed to cater to a diverse audience, including:

+- **Primary School Teachers**: To use as an educational tool in geography lessons, promoting interactive learning through quizzes.

+- **Students (Aged 7-12)**: To make learning about world flags enjoyable and engaging, encouraging self-paced exploration and knowledge retention.

+- **Parents**: To help their children learn about world geography in a fun and interactive way, fostering family engagement in educational activities.

+- **Flag Enthusiasts**: Anyone with an interest in flags and geography, looking for a challenging and entertaining quiz experience.

+- **General Public**: People looking for a quick and fun game to play, testing their knowledge of world flags in a relaxed setting.

+### User Stories
+The development of the World Flags Quiz is guided by specific user stories, ensuring that the project meets the needs and expectations of its target audience:

+1. **As a user, I want to test my knowledge on world flags.**
+   - The quiz provides a platform for users to challenge themselves and learn about flags from different countries.

+2. **As a user, I want to know what the right flag is in case I don't pick correctly.**
+   - Immediate feedback is provided to users, indicating whether their answer is correct or incorrect.

+3. **As a user, I want to see how many flags I have got correct and incorrect.**
+   - Users can track their progress and see their score based on the number of flags they have guessed correctly.

+4. **As a user, I want to see how long I take guessing the flags.**
+   - The quiz includes a timer feature, allowing users to see how quickly they can identify each flag.

+5. **As a user, I want to receive feedback when I get an answer correct or incorrect.**
+   - Feedback is provided instantly to users, enhancing the learning experience and encouraging further engagement.

+### Conclusion
+In conclusion, the development of the World Flags Quiz aims to provide an engaging and educational experience for users interested in world flags.
+By addressing the needs of primary school teachers, students, parents, and flag enthusiasts, the project aims to promote interactive learning and family engagement through an accessible and entertaining quiz format.
+The quiz's user-centric design, including intuitive navigation, immediate feedback, and responsive functionality, ensures a seamless and enjoyable experience for users across different devices and skill levels.

+The project's well-defined purpose, clear user stories, and consideration of user needs and expectations contribute to its overall success as an educational tool and a fun, challenging game.
+Through continuous improvement and user feedback, the World Flags Quiz will evolve to better serve its audience and maintain its position as a valuable resource for learning about world flags in an engaging and interactive way.

 # Design
 ## Design Choices
 The World Flags quiz prioritizes a simple and clean layout to ensure users can immerse themselves in the quiz without unnecessary distractions.
 The primary goal is to create an engaging environment where users can focus on the challenge of identifying flags.
 By using a straightforward design, users can navigate effortlessly and concentrate on the quiz content.
 This design promotes accessibility and inclusivity, allowing a diverse audience to enjoy the game without complications.